This is a

 I have Group 27 batteries aboard Seaweed.
 Each weighs 65 pounds.

 Although I have ten, only nine are in my House Banks.
 The Start

 Battery is sitting under the step in my pilothouse, starboard side.

 Having such a sizable house bank allows me the freedom others might

-Aboard Seaweed I don't much worry about having
+Aboard Seaweed I do not much worry about having

 sufficient power.
-That's because I have a lot of batteries.
+That is because I have a lot of batteries.